niclutz3/niclutz3.github.io/README.md

   </tr>
 </table>

-Recent Management Information Systems graduate from the **University of Georgia - Terry College of Business**.
+Recent Management Information Systems graduate from the **University of Georgia - Terry College of Business** with an **Area of Emphasis** in both **Data** and **Business Analytics**.
 I specialize in bridging the gap between complex data and business strategy by turning raw data into clear, actionable stories.

 ---